rocksclusters/FingerPrint/README.md

     In this mode fingerprint will scan the list of files passed on the command line or it will (-x) trace the execution of the command specified to output a swirl file containing the dependencies fingerprint of the given input.
+    This mode can also create a "swirl archive" (-r) which is nothing else than a tar.gz containing the swirl and all the file referenced by it.
+    Using the create flag it is also possible to create a Rocks Cluster roll (flag -m), which will install the software described in the given "swirl archive" on all the nodes of a rocks cluster.

  2. Display the content of a swirl file (flag -d).
 In this mode fingerprint will print to stdout a detailed description of the input swirl.
 The input